eshabram/ICE_PLANT/README.md

 ## Other Packet Types
 The Philips-style protocol also defines other payload families such as `I` (identification), `P` (maternal NIBP), `T` (maternal temperature), `F` (failure), `N` (note), and `MM` (event message).
 ICE_PLANT does not filter these out at the logger level; any CRC-valid payload is recorded to CSV.

+## Development Note
+AI was used to generate templates, suggest bug fixes, and generally harden the security, safety, and syntax of the code.
+All AI-generated code was reviewed and tweaked by the author.